clekremer/portfolio3_hangman/README.md

 ### Existing features

 #### Start Game
-The starting screen, should give a non verbal direct Idea about what the game is about.
+The starting screen, should give a non verbal direct idea about what the game is about.
 It shows the titel of the game "Hangman" in stickman fonts.
 So every user who knows Hangman directly understand that this is a hangman guessing game.
 If as user don´t knows Hangman he has the option to read the instruction.

 ![Landing page](docs/readme_images/start_game.PNG)